dnathanson/chatserver/README.md

 ### Playing with the server

-Using something like Postman (https://www.getpostman.com/) to exercise the REST API
+Using something like Postman (https://www.getpostman.com/) to exercise the REST API:

-1. Create a some of users (note their IDs in the responses)
+1. Create some users (note their IDs in the responses)
 2. Login one (or more) users.
 Users can log in more than once. (note sessionIds in the response)
 3. Add contacts to connect users
-4. Send message from one user to connected user (you should see push notification logged for alls sessions for both sender and receiver)
+4. Send message from one user to connected user (you should see push notification logged in the console for all sessions for both sender and receiver)
 5. Play around with other API calls to get message history or contact lists or lookup users by email address.